sge-network/sge/docs/specs/House/05_Messages.md

 ### **Deposit Failure cases**

-The transaction will fail if:
+The transaction will not succeed under the following conditions:

-- Basic validation fails:
+- If basic validation encounters issues:
-  - Invalid creator address
+  - An invalid creator address
-  - Empty or invalid market uid
+  - An empty or invalid market UID
-  - Invalid amount
+  - An invalid amount
-  - No Authorization grant found for the grantee (creator) and granter (depositor)
+  - No authorization grant is found for the grantee (creator) and granter (depositor).

 ---

 ## **MsgWithddraw**

-Within this message, the user provides a deposit UID they wish to make a withdrawal against.
+In this message, the user specifies a deposit UID against which they intend to make a withdrawal.

 ```proto
 // Msg defines the Msg service.